Persecution of Christians: Heraclian period

 Callinicus I, initially a priest and skeuophylax in the Church of the Theotokos of Blachernae, became patriarch of Constantinople in 693 or 694.
 Having refused to consent to the demolition of a chapel in the Great Palace, the Theotokos ton Metropolitou, and having possibly been involved in the deposition and exile of Justinian II, an allegation denied by the Synaxarion of Constantinople, he was himself exiled to Rome on the return of Justinian to power in 705.
 The emperor had Callinicus immured.
 He is said to have survived forty days when the wall was opened to check his condition, though he died four days later.

 Sassanian Empire

+The first larger outbreak of violence against Christians happened under Vahran II. in the 270s.
+Later The killing of the so called Edessan Martyrs Shoma, Guria and Habib extended to a persecution in the regions of Edessa between 306 and 310.